 What is a waiver?

 A waiver allows the student to skip a core course and enroll in a more advanced course in its place.
 Waivers of up to three courses may be granted in recognition of previous coursework completed with a grade of B or better within the past six years.
-Applications are available in the Advising Office and must be approved by the director of the MS-SEM program.
+Contact us for applications.
+Applications must be approved by the director of the MS SEM program.
 Waivers are usually discouraged because graduate courses are typically deeper and broader in coverage than their undergraduate counterparts.
 Further, expectations are higher and competition is much stronger.
 Typically, the student is expected to have completed two undergraduate courses with similar content to receive a waiver of a graduate course.

 Can courses be taken at other institutions after enrolling in the UT Dallas SEM graduate program?

-Students officially admitted to the UT Dallas MS-SEM graduate program must obtain prior approval before taking any courses at another university.
+Students officially admitted to the UT Dallas MS SEM graduate program must obtain prior approval before taking any courses at another university.
 The resultant transfer hours may be denied if prior approval is not obtained.
-See the Advising Office for details on applying for pre-approvals.
+Contact Us for details on applying for pre-approvals.

 Can I get credit for an internship?